 The workers of Culver City, CA traveled to their offices around 24.16 minutes lately and drove alone to get there.
 The rest of the residents carpooled and worked at home.

-Apartments for rent in Culver City may be pricey, ‘cause just about everyone wishes they lived here.
+Apartments for rent in Culver City may be pricey, ‘cause just about everyone wishes, they lived here.
 An easy shot to both the shore and Downtown Los Angeles, Culver City is the place for people who value their time and want to have everything at once.
-Look for houses for rent in Culver City, Los Angeles to have easy access to all the perks of the big city.
+Look for 2-bed houses for rent in Culver City, Los Angeles to have easy access to all the perks of the big city.
 If you’re a fan of sunbathing, Marina Del Rey will be your closest destination with its beautiful sunny beaches and warm ocean.
-The airport is nearby, too, if you need to meet your family or go on a vacation someplace to cool your head after Californian heat.
+The airport is nearby, too, if you need to meet your family or go on vacation someplace to cool your head after Californian heat.
 Beware of the notorious traffic jams though; better take the Metro Expo Line.